hiweller/hiweller.github.io/_pages/cv.md

 2019—Present
 :   **PhD candidate, Ecology and Evolutionary Biology**
   Brown University (Providence, RI)
-    *Thesis: How much functional morphology matter to the evolution of mouthbrooding?*
+    *Thesis: How much does functional morphology matter to the evolution of mouthbrooding?*

 2017–2019
 :   **Transitional M.Sc., Ecology and Evolutionary Biology**